vaadin-miki/super-fields/superfields/README.md

 In addition to the above, both components allow setting custom date display pattern.
 This pattern should survive setting locale or i18n object, so keep that in mind.

 Both components behave funky when changing locale at runtime if their calendars were already shown.
 That is mostly due to some weird caching on the client side and is also a Vaadin bug.

+**Please note:** only `SuperDatePicker` has support for text selection API.

 ## Select fields